 Beginners put this on your shaving bucket list.
 In time, it will be worth the cost.

 You can't shave with the Merkur Futur and be afraid of a little style.
 There's no other razor out there like it, a sleek, minimal, mid-century modern submarine that comes in three different finishes—brushed chrome satin, polished chrome finish, or gold plated chrome.
+Its style sets it apart as the best men's safety razor.

 Quality is one of the main features of the Futur Merkur.
 It has a solid brass body plated in either brushed chrome, polished chrome, or gold and only a few moving features.
 The innovative two-head system, where the lid is popped off rather than unscrewed, has fewer parts that can break down over time.
 All in all, if properly maintained, this razor can last for many years.